pendragons-code/Jasbot/README.md

     3.) somehow combine both (apparently some people managed to do this, I just can't find them on github)

 That said im not a hater of the idea, I just much prefer the older way as I could easily copy and paste commands with less hassle.
 While my unhappiness is present, it is insignificant to the advantages brought by it.

+# Update about rewrite
+I have not yet done much with this rewrite, and the reason is that I just got my nationa exams results recently and I have gotten really busy applying for many stuff, that said, i will be updating this bot as much as I can!